westrangeloops/procastinator/README.md

 - 💽 hjem-rum - hjem with modules system support.
 - 📁 home-manager - on this time i do not fully change to hjem and hjem-rum so optional.
 - ⚠️ Hyprland - As my window manager But secondary.
-- 💈 Niri - My Main WM.
+- 💈 Niri - My Main WM (Niri The Goat).
 - 💽 QuickShell - for my desktop enviornment.